 There was one slight disappointment, one of the older monkeys began to walk from one of the grassy areas towards the beam so as to cross the walkway.
 Nearly everybody holds back so this guy can wander past, most people have respect for their environment.
 Unfortunately one middle aged idiot (trust me, I wanted to use much stronger language) decided that his perfect photo was more important than this primate, and got on one knee right in it’s path and pointed a huge SLR camera in it’s face, making the monkey jump backwards.
 After 2 attempts at crossing the monkey gave up and found another route across.

-I wish I had said something at the time, instead of whispering in Gemma’s ear as I did.
+I wish I had said something at the time.
 I was holding back because there were children around and my words would not have been nice.
 Also, I could imagine myself raising my voice, which would scare the poor macaques even more.
 All these children around the park and it’s a middle aged man setting that sort of precedent.
 Makes my blood boil.
 Anyway, let’s not let that one incident take the shine off a great day and the fantastic work that the Monkey Forest are doing.

-At quarter past every hour their is a feed.
+At quarter past every hour there is a feed.
 Some fruit and seeds are scattered for the monkeys, and sometimes the alpha males will chase off the greedy teenagers, which is great viewing.
-Whilst being fed, the knowledgable staff talk passers by through the life and seasons of Barbary macaques, and what their natural home (Algerian mountains) is like.
+Whilst being fed, the knowledgeable staff talk passers by through the life and seasons of Barbary macaques, and what their natural home (Algerian mountains) is like.

 We found May to be a great time to visit.
 The sun was beating down, and there were some babies around ranging from 2 weeks to a few months.
 We saw 3 young ones playing around near a leafless tree and I began to film, then one of them sneezed!
 See the video below: